 It’s crazy how sugar is in foods we don’t expect.
 If we’re not checking the labels of the grocery items we buy, we’re consuming a lot more than we realize.

 By normalizing sugar and focusing on eating real food, my focus and energy levels are the best they’ve ever been.
 I get more done in a day than I used to for a whole week a few years ago.
 I eat fruits, vegetables, lean meats, carbs, you name it.
 It’s something we practice as a staff at Aware Senior Care as well.
 But all from natural sources.
 I eat sugar on occasion, but I do in a conscious manner (Halo Top ice cream is a personal favorite).

 I installed blackout curtains in my bedroom and removed the lights (TV, tablets) or put them on “night mode.”
 The effect was immediate.
 It used to take me 30-40 minutes to “settle” into bed before I would fall asleep.
 Now, it’s easily under 15 minutes.

 It’s far easier for me to get to and stay asleep when the room is as dark as possible.I wake up more refreshed and hit the snooze button far less.
 I find myself waking up before my alarm most days.

 Invest in Your Health and Live Longer

 “How to Make Disease Disappear” is an excellent resource for anyone eager to live a healthy lifestyle.
 Healthy living is like making a financial investment.
 The smallest changes compound over time.
-The earlier you start “saving”, the better you are in the long-term.
+Above all, the earlier you start “saving”, the better you are in the long-term.
 Dr. Chatterjee’s advice is practical, the reader applies the interventions at their own pace, and the book is an easy read.
 It’s full of excellent information that doesn’t get bogged down with charts and numbers.
 I can’t recommend this book enough for anyone with the goal of living a healthier life.